 - Serving as an interactive resource for practical and scholarly information on public health law;

-- Improving existing public health law training programs and developing new offerings, including Core Legal Competencies for Public Health Professionals, to effectively deliver legal training to public health audiences through established channels; and
+- Improving existing public health law training programs and developing new offerings, including Core Legal Competencies for Public Health Professionals, to effectively deliver legal training to public health audiences through established channels; and if you need more information on this you can check our archived pages & archived PDFs.

-- Developing practice-based resources, including checklists on interjurisdictional legal preparedness, local government public health preparedness,and civil legal liability and other tools, for public health emergency legal preparedness in collaboration with CDC's Public Health Law Program, ASTHO, and NACCHO.
+- Developing practice-based resources, including checklists on interjurisdictional legal preparedness, local government public health preparedness, and civil legal liability and other tools, for public health emergency legal preparedness in collaboration with CDC’s Public Health Law Program, ASTHO, and NACCHO.